artemanufrij/screencast/README.md

 # Screencast
 ### A simple screencast recorder designed for [elementary OS](https://elementary.io)
-Screencast is an Eidete fork created by Sergey "Shnatsel" Davidoff
+Screencast is a fork of Eidete created by Sergey "Shnatsel" Davidoff
 ![screenshot](Screenshot.png)